mirabelreid/mirabelreid.github.io/docs/index.md

 -  Interplay between machine and human learning and computation.
 <h3>Publications</h3>
 - Does GPT Really Get It?
 A Hierarchical Scale to Quantify Human vs AI's Understanding of Algorithms.
 Mirabel Reid and Santosh S. Vempala.
 Accepted at AAAI 2025 (Oral).
 View it <a href="https://arxiv.org/abs/2406.14722">here</a>.
+- - Check out the survey questions at <a href="https://github.com/mirabelreid/AlgorithmUnderstanding">this GitHub Repository</a>, or take the survey yourself <a href="https://gatech.co1.qualtrics.com/jfe/form/SV_5p4GdL7YEGKV0mG"> here</a>.
 -  The k-Cap Process on Geometric Random Graphs.
 Mirabel Reid and Santosh S. Vempala.
 Published at COLT 2023.
 View it <a href="https://proceedings.mlr.press/v195/reid23a/reid23a.pdf">here</a>.
 - Online Decision Deferral under Budget Constraints.
 Mirabel Reid, Tom Sühr, Claire Vernade, Samira Samadi.
 View it <a href="https://arxiv.org/abs/2409.20489">here</a>.
 - Improving Radiography Machine Learning Workflows via Metadata Management for Training Data Selection.
 Mirabel Reid, Christine Sweeney, and Oleg Korobkin.
 View it <a href="https://arxiv.org/abs/2408.12655">here</a>.